Doctors Note Logo

 Stomach Pain?
 Why Carafate Heals & Medically Approved Next Steps

-Carafate (sucralfate) helps stomach pain from ulcers and gastritis by forming a protective coating over irritated tissue so it can heal, but it does not reduce acid.
+Carafate (sucralfate) relieves stomach pain from ulcers and gastritis by forming a protective coating over irritated tissue, allowing it to heal.
+Unlike other treatments, it does not reduce stomach acid.

 answer background